microsoft/Olive/docs/source/how-to/configure-workflows/model-opt-and-transform/onnx.md

 Please refer to [ExtractAdapters](extract_adapters) for more details about the pass and its config parameters.

-Olive also provides a command line tool to export adapters saved after peft fine-tuning to a format compatible with a model that has been optimized with the `ExtractAdapters` pass.
-More details on the ``olive export-adapters`` command can be found at [Command Line Tools](command_line_tools).
+Olive also provides a command line tool to convert adapters saved after peft fine-tuning to a format compatible with a model that has been optimized with the `ExtractAdapters` pass.
+More details on the ``olive convert-adapters`` command can be found at [Command Line Tools](command_line_tools).